isomerpages/mlaw-corp/_covid19/02-D-Hire-purchase-agreements.md

 * No, the Act does not apply to rental agreements for private-hire cars or taxis.

 * However, the Government has worked closely with the industry and the associations to provide targeted relief to help drivers tide over this challenging period.
-We have set out more information on these relief measures below:
-  * <u>Special Relief Fund (SRF)</u>.
-Eligible active drivers can receive relief of $300 per vehicle per month to defray business costs.
-Please click on this [link](http://www.go.gov.sg/ppsp2){:target="_blank"} for further information.
-  * <u>Self-Employed Person Income Relief Scheme (SIRS)</u>.
-Drivers who are eligible for the SIRS can also receive $1,000 per month for nine months (or $9,000 in total).
-Please click on this [link](http://www.ntuc.com.sg/sirs){:target="_blank"} for further information.
-  * <u>Courier/Delivery service</u>.
-From now till end-September, taxi and private-hire car drivers may deliver food and groceries to supplement their income and cushion the decline in ridership.
-Please contact your operator for more information.
-  * <u>Enhanced training support</u>.
-To help drivers upskill, the SkillsFuture Singapore (SSG) has enhanced course fee support of up to 90% for selected courses.
-This applies until the end of 2020.
-Under the Self-Employed Persons (SEP) Training Support Scheme administered by the NTUC, drivers can also receive at least $10 per hour when they attend sector-specific training programmes.
-Please click on this [link](http://www.e2i.com.sg/individuals/ntuc-training-fund){:target="_blank"} for further information.
+Please refer to FAQ (6) of the [FAQs for rental agreements for commercial equipment](https://www.mlaw.gov.sg/covid19-relief/faq/rental-agreements).

 **8. A customer signed a personal (rather than commercial) hire-purchase agreement for a car.
 The customer subsequently registered it as a commercial vehicle to do private-hire.
 Is such a car covered by the Act?**
 *	Yes.
 A car used for private-hire and registered as a chauffeur-driven private-hire vehicle (with blue decals) is covered by the Act, even if the hire-purchase agreement signed is a personal rather than commercial agreement.

 <u>Eligibility and scope of the relief</u>

-<u>*I am a hirer..*</u>
+<u>I am a hirer..</u>

 **9. I am an individual / a vehicle leasing company with a hire-purchase agreement with a financing company.
 Does the Act apply to me?**
 *	The Act applies to hire-purchase agreements for commercial vehicles.
 It applies regardless of whether the hirer is an individual or a company.